Breakfast in London, dinner in Barcelona

 So which website should you use to buy tickets?

 Don't worry!
-On seat61.com I'll tell you the right website(s) to use for any given European journey (well, almost).
+On seat61.com I'll tell you the right website to use for any given European journey (well, almost).
 Go to the How to buy European tickets page and select your starting city.
-On the next page, select your destination city.
+On the next page, select your destination.
 I'll then explain the different ways you can make that specific journey and which website(s) to use to buy tickets.

-To check fares & buy tickets in one country
+To buy tickets within one country

 -